-I. Widely accepted data and metadata standards should be applied in COVID-19 studies and case reporting.
-Among the various standards for consistently defining, coding and reporting data from clinical research and case reports, those from the Clinical Data Interchange Standards Consortium (CDISC, 2020a) and, especially for exchanging electronic health records (EHR), HL7 FHIR (Fast Healthcare Interoperability Resources) are particularly encouraged to be considered for ensuring data interoperability.
+- Widely accepted data and metadata standards should be applied in COVID-19 studies and case reporting.
+Among the various standards for consistently defining, coding and reporting data from clinical research and case reports, those from the Clinical Data Interchange Standards Consortium (CDISC, 2020a; in FAIRsharing) and, especially for exchanging electronic health records (EHR), HL7 FHIR (Fast Healthcare Interoperability Resources) are particularly encouraged to be considered for ensuring data interoperability.
 Clinical trials, case reports and public health studies should put the CDISC Interim User Guide for COVID-19 (CDISC, 2020b) into consideration.
 For computational tools used in the clinical research and case reporting, the application of COVID-19 specific FHIR profiles are recommended, if available.
 For cases where CDISC and HL7 standards are not applicable or feasible, there are alternatives, especially for academic teams.
-Standardised clinical terminologies and ontologies should be used to describe the semantic content of the data and corresponding metadata, e.g. International Classification of Diseases (ICD) (World Health Organization, 2018),

-Systematised Nomenclature of Medicine Clinical Terms (SNOMED CT) and LOINC (Logical Observation Identifiers Names and Codes).
+A comprehensive list of standards to format and describe clinical data and metadata is available in the RDA-endorsed FAIRsharing. - 2.
+Standardised clinical terminologies and ontologies should be used to describe the semantic content of the data and corresponding metadata, e.g. International Classification of Diseases (ICD) (World Health Organization, 2018), Systematized Nomenclature of Medicine Clinical Terms (SNOMED CT) and LOINC (Logical Observation Identifiers Names and Codes).
 This ensures unambiguous interpretation (by both humans and computer algorithms) of the used terms describing the data and its elements.
 SNOMED CT and ICD-10 were both extended by specific terms corresponding to COVID-19 and special use codes were developed for LOINC that can be accessed as pre-release terms.